timothypratley/power-turtle/resources/public/conj2017-slides.md

 Not sure what I am doing, Love Mum

 * When you typo a function call, this is the message you get
-* I'd like to replace this with something more helpful
+* I'd like to replace this with something more helpful in the future
+* There's still some friction areas that we need to smooth out

 ---